-ADDENDUM B
+ADDENDUM

-Students Entering High School in 2014-2015 and Thereafter

-Foundation Graduation Program, Endorsements, and Distinguished Level of Achievement
+Students Entering High School in 2014-2015 and Thereafter Foundation Graduation Program, Endorsements, and Distinguished Level of Achievement

-Curriculum Areas Foundation Graduation Program Foundation Graduation Program Endorsement(s) Foundation Graduation with Distinguished Level of Achievement
+Curriculum Areas Foundation Graduation Program Foundation Graduation Program Endorsement(s) 1 Foundation Graduation with Distinguished Level of Achievement 2

 English/Language Arts 4 4 4

 Mathematics 3 4 4

 Science 3 4 4

-Social Studies, 3 4 4
+Social Studies, including Economics 3 4 4

-including Economics

-Physical Education 1 1 1
+Physical Education 3 1 1 1

-Speech 0.5 or Demonstrated proficiency 0.5 0.5
+Speech 0.5 or Demonstrated proficiency 0.5 or Demonstrated proficiency 0.5 or Demonstrated proficiency

 College Transitions 0.5 0.5 0.5

-Languages other than 2 2 3
+Languages other than English (LOTE) 4 2 2 2

-English (LOTE)

 Fine Arts 1 1 1

 Electives 4 5 4

 TOTAL 22 26 26

-- Available Endorsements:
+- 1 Available Endorsements:

 - Science, Technology, Engineering, and Math (STEM)

 - · Business and Industry

 - Public Services

-- Arts and Humanities
+- · Arts and Humanities

 - Multidisciplinary Studies

-A student must specify upon entering grade 9 the endorsement he or she wishes to pursue.
+A student must specify upon entering Grade 9 the endorsement he or she wishes to pursue.

-- In order to obtain the Distinguished Level of Achievement under the Foundation Graduation Program, which will be denoted on a student's transcript and is a requirement to be considered for automatic admission purposes to a Texas four-year college or university, a student must complete an endorsement and take Algebra II as one of the four mathematics credits. - A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, social studies, or another locally determined credit-bearing course for the required credit of physical education.
-This determination will be made by the student's ARD committee, Section 504 committee, or other campus committee, as applicable. - Students are required to earn two credits in the same language other than English to graduate.
+- 2 In order to obtain the Distinguished Level of Achievement under the Foundation Graduation Program, which will be denoted on a student's transcript and is a requirement to be considered for automatic admission purposes to a Texas four-year college or university, a student must complete an endorsement and take Algebra II as one of the four mathematics credits. - 3 A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, social studies, or another locally determined credit-bearing course for the required credit of physical education.
+This determination will be made by the student's ARD committee, Section 504 committee, or other campus committee, as applicable. - 4 Students are required to earn two credits in the same language other than English to graduate.
 A student may use computer programming languages for this requirement.
 In limited circumstances, a student may be able to substitute this requirement with other courses as determined by a district committee authorized by law to make these decisions for the student.
-Students who successfully complete Level I of a foreign language in grade 8 will be awarded one state graduation credit that may be counted toward the required foreign language courses.
+Students who successfully complete Level I of a foreign language in Grade 8 will be awarded one state graduation credit that may be counted toward the required foreign language courses.
 This graduation credit will count toward the total credits needed for graduation.